 The ones to buy:

 Oliver Peoples really are the eye-wear brand of Hollywood.
-They’ve supplied glasses for everything from Smallville to American Psycho, and this collaboration with perfumers Byredo is a typical design from the US brand.
-Featuring a number of distinct colourways, handcrafted acetate and a keyhole bridge, the Byredo sunglasses from Oliver Peoples are probably the most stylish pair of sunnies you’ll see this summer.
+They’ve supplied glasses for everything from Smallville to American Psycho, and this is a typical design from the US brand.
+Featuring a number of distinct colourways, handcrafted acetate and a keyhole bridge, these sunglasses are one of the most stylish pair of sunnies you’ll see this summer.

 Hedi Slimane may have left YSL, but their designs are still top notch.
 And these square sunglasses have a real ‘I used to be in a band’ vibe to them, without making you look like the guy in the pub’s smoking area in a tatty leather jacket chainsmoking Marlboro Reds.